math2001/tips/tips/vim-digraphs.md

 :diagraph ..
 8230
 ```

 You might be wondering how you get the value...
-Well, have a look at this: <tip-link to="vim-ascii.md">
+Well, have a look at this: <tiplink to="vim-ascii.md"></tiplink>

 ## Little cheat sheet